zsomii/TestSzl4/README.md

-# TestSzl4
+# oneill
-Most tesztelem a githubot.
+our homework

+yyyy